hannutt/HistoryBot/README.md

 Creating training data using AI

-The application uses the official OpenAI Python library to generate historical training data for the chatterbot.
-The OpenAI client has an input parameter set to "create historical question with answer".
-This allows the client to generate only historically relevant question-answer pairs.
+The application has integration with the OpenAI GPT REST API.
+Communication between the application and the GPT API is done using the JavaScript Fetch method.
+Rest-Api question-answer pairs are limited to historical events only using the content property, which is given the value: "create short history question with answer"